 If you're able, try to structure your timeline so that we’re shooting your portraits at a time that will similarly reflect towards the time in wedding photos that inspire you.
 For example, if your Pinterest Inspo board is filled with portraits taken in soft evening light, don't schedule your portraits for mid-day!
 This will help to ensure I can create those dreamy images that you've been looking for.

 Wanting evening photos but it doesn't fit with your Wedding day timeline?
 Or just wanting to flow with the day and not worry about portraits?
 No problem.
-Let’s talk about scheduling a Bridals Session on a day prior to your wedding.
+Let’s talk about scheduling a Bridals Session on a day prior to or after your wedding.

-This session is perfect for getting beautiful photos of either brides or grooms in their wedding best before (or even after!) the big day.
+Bridals sessions are perfect for getting beautiful photos of either brides or grooms in their wedding best before (or even after!) the big day.
 No time pressure, no waiting guests, no stress.
 Just you, me, my camera, and a creative adventure.
 Get a good trial run for your makeup or dress or tux or shoes, pick a location you love (remember it doesn’t have to be anywhere near your ceremony venue!), and I’ll meet you there!

 At once calm and chaotic, the getting ready part of the day has all of the feels crammed into a couple of nervous and tender hours.
 With all of the action buzzing around the bride and groom, it’s easy to find yourself in a really chaotic, crowded, and cluttered space that inadvertently adds stress to the situation.
 Considering the right space for this part of the day is more important than most people think, which is why I recommend thinking about this early.